 Employees are often presented with new software, new policies, new products, and other new things that they needed to figure out to do their jobs.
 Quick reference guides are easy to access, easy to understand guides that provide precise information on a particular item or service.
 When you create quick reference guides for your workforce, this provides an asynchronous method of learning that is very easy to scale as it can be used across the entire workforce.
 Unfortunately, quick reference guides can be a crutch, and employees may use them continuously instead of learning particular processes and policies.

 Recorded audio information is similar to video in the ways it can be manipulated by employees, with the only difference being that the information is only provided in audio format.
 These recorded audios can be complete lessons or bite-size bits of information.
 Using audio files as an asynchronous learning method can be very useful to provide quick, precise information that requires very little storage space.
 A disadvantage of using only audio files is they may not keep your employee’s attention for long.

-An online training simulation is a training method that creates an immersive learning experience through activities that emulate real-life scenarios.
+An online training simulation is a corporate training method that creates an immersive learning experience through activities that emulate real-life scenarios.
 This allows your remote workforce to experience realistic simulations in a virtual environment.
-Online simulations replicate scenarios that are typically demonstrated in traditional training through in-person demos.
+Digital learning simulations replicate scenarios that are typically demonstrated in traditional employee training through in-person demos.